 Brief Introduction to Fez and Meknes

 Modern day Fez is the second largest city in Morocco with a population of 1.1 million.
 Additionally, Fez has a very long history.
 Indeed, Fez was initially established as the capital of the Idrisid Dynasty in 8th – 9th century.
 Fortunately, the ancient architecture and infrastructure is well preserved inside the Fes El Bali “Medina of Fez”.
 As a result, the old quarter known ad Fes El Bali would be our primary destination.

 Fes El Bali is located in the NE section of modern Fez with a population of 156,000.
 It was inscribed as a World heritage Site in 1981 as the “Medina of Fez” and it is the largest car free urban area in the world.

-However, Meknes is a warm up act for Fez although it is well worth a visit.
-As such, we spent 2 days in Meknes and 3 days in fez.
+Indeed, Meknes is a warm up act for ancient ambiance of Fez.
+Nonetheless, Meknes is an ideal stop over and it is well worth a visit.
+As such, we spent 2 days in Meknes and 3 days in Fez, Morocco.

 One of the can’t miss attractions in Meknes is the Bab al-Mansour Gate which serves as the dividing line between the ancient medina and imperial Meknes.
 Although the gate is architecturally outstanding, it’s completion is obscured by tragic royal intrigue.

 The ruler of ancient Morocco Moulay Ismail ibn Sharif, instructed the architect El-Mansur to build the gate in the 18th century.
 El-Mansur built the gate to the best of his ability, however, upon completion the sultan asked him if he could have done better?
 Unfortunately for El-Mansur, he felt compelled to answer yes.
 As a result, the sultan was enraged and El-Mansur was executed.